 Management of chronic/persistent pain in older people

-This seminar focuses on advanced skills development for nurses caring for older people in any setting who suffer from chronic/ persistent pain.
+This seminar designed for EN & RN focuses on advanced skills development for nurses caring for older people in any setting who suffer from chronic/ persistent pain.
 Many older people needing nursing care suffer from one or more serious, chronic illnesses that are characterised by pain.
 How is this pain assessed and how are appropriate interventions identified, particularly for those with cognitive impairment?
 What are the myths and counter facts of opioid use in older people and what is the place of non-pharmacological therapies?

 an overview of pain in chronic disease: definitions and attitudes: differentiating persistent and acute pain